 Evans Oil was experiencing annual product losses of an estimated 100,000 gallons, with no understanding of where the fuel were occurring, or how to stop them.
 The oil supplier attempted to resolve their shrink issues by installing gate control for the bulk plant, cameras, and hired a security staff at an approximate cost of $250,000, but did not experience any change in shrink at all.

-Evans Oil learned about EMR3 + Datalink and made the decision to upgrade all mechanical registers on the fuel trucks and at the bulk plant to EMR3 with Datalink to wirelessly and automatically track deliveries.
-At the same time, using the EMR3, the customer installed new valves and implemented automated valve and pump control, and pin access control to ensure only authorized and trained operators could use the equipment.
+Evans Oil learned about using the Veeder-Root Electronic Meter Register System and Datalink and made the decision to upgrade all mechanical registers on the fuel trucks to wirelessly and automatically track deliveries.
+At the same time, using the EMR system, the customer installed new valves and implemented automated valve and pump control, and pin access control to ensure only authorized and trained operators could use the equipment.

 Next, the customer replaced the older tank monitoring technology with Veeder-Root’s tank level system (TLS), and 26 tank probes (Mag Flex for tall tanks, and Mag Plus for standard tanks).
 This enhancement was driven by the ability to link tank level information into Datalink, providing a single portal for managing and reconciling transactions and inventory.

-Benefits of updating to EMR3 + Datalink and tank gauge systems:
+Benefits of updating to EMR + Datalink and tank gauge systems:

 • Eliminated hand written, lost, missing and/or miswritten fuel tickets with wireless data capture

 • Pin access gave direct visibility and tight control over who can access fuel and restricted unauthorized use at the rack and on the trucks

 • Automated previously manual processes with electronic pump and valve control